Kerlyn is a Filipina writer who has studied English. She wants to share her insights with new learners.

 The owners were given a cease and desist order to stop operating their sex shop.

 13. Contempt of Court

-If we violate court rules or disregard court processes, then we can be cited for contempt of court.
+If someone violates court rules or disregards court processes, then they can be cited for contempt of court.

 The woman was cited for contempt of court for coming in too late for the trial and wearing revealing clothes.